z1skgr/RH_-drive_car/README.md

 <br>
 ![phase2](https://user-images.githubusercontent.com/22920222/160229911-b29754d2-96aa-4871-a46f-ce90baba040d.png)

+We do not want an additional evolutionary phase in these type of tracks.
+So, there is no checkpoint.

 ### Flow Channel Theory
-[Flow activities](https://dansilvestre.com/flow-channel/) are guilty of maintaining challenge between the edges of boredom and depression in gaming.
+[*Flow activities*](https://dansilvestre.com/flow-channel/)  are guilty of maintaining challenge between the edges of boredom and depression in gaming.
 There the user can become either bored or frustrated.
 Flow can serve as a function of the search space between skills and challenges.